2026-03-25

 Personal analysis.
 Data from Knight Frank 2024/2025 Malaysia Data Centre reports, Johor Investment Authority, TNB, and official press releases.
 Capacity figures as of mid-to-late 2025.
 March 2026.

 I live in Kuala Lumpur.
-Since 2023, it has been impossible to read Malaysian business news without encountering another data center announcement.
+Since 2023, every week brings another data center announcement in Malaysian business news.
 Microsoft.
 ByteDance.
 Google.
 Equinix.
-Numbers in the billions of dollars, with Johor Bahru as the destination.
-I kept noting them without understanding the actual structure of what was happening.
+Billions of dollars, all heading to Johor Bahru.
+I kept reading the headlines without understanding what was really happening.

-This is what I found when I sat down to understand it.
+This is what I found when I looked into it.

 Why JB